Iris confusa: Cultivation

 It can tolerate positions between full sun and partial shade.

-It does prefer sites out of strong winds, due to the height of the plant and delicate flowers.
+It prefers sites out of strong winds due to the height of the plant and delicate flowers.

-It has average water needs during the growing season.
-But wet or damp conditions during the winter may cause the root to rot.
+It has average water needs during the growing season, but wet or damp conditions during the winter may cause the root to rot.

 It can be grown in a mixed flower border.
-Due to its shallow roots, the iris prefers a mulch of peat, well decayed leaf mould or similar.
+Due to its shallow roots, the iris prefers a mulch of peat, well-decayed leaf mould or similar.
 The mulch also helps with the frost protection as well.

 It can be also grown in containers, in sheltered positions.
 Such as a 30–35 cm wide pot, which is well drained and filled with ericaceous soils.

 It can be affected by slugs and snails.

-The stems and dead leaves should be removed after flowering to keep the plant tidy and help it, for next years growth.
-Then the stems should be removed to ground level.
+In cultivation, the stems and dead leaves are removed after flowering to keep the plant tidy and help it for next year's growth.
+Then the stems are removed to ground level.

 It is found in specialised iris nurseries, and plants can be seen growing within the temperate house at Kew.

 Propagation

 It can also be propagated by division or by seed growing.

 The division of the rhizomes should done after flowering, between September and November.

 It also can be propagated by stem cuttings.
-If the cuttings are immersed in water for between 1–2 weeks.
-The roots will soon emerge and the new plant can be potted, and prepared for the garden later.
+If the cuttings are immersed in water for between 1–2 weeks, the roots will soon emerge and the new plant can be potted and prepared for the garden later.
 Better results are gained if the water contains lumps of charcoal.

 To propagate from seed, collect seed from the capsules, when ripe and sow the seeds in vented containers, within a cold frame or in unheated greenhouse.